Defending the Accused: The Fundamentals of Criminal Defense - Video Subscription

 NOTE: If you are already a member of WACDL you must first sign in to the website and then register.
 After you are registered you will receive additional information on how to access each presentation.

-Five major topics will be presented online between January 15-May 28 with subtopics in each for a total of over 40 sessions.
-After a summer break, two additional major topics will be presented: sentencing and ethics.
-Each live session will be between 50 and 75 minutes.
-Friday afternoons 12-1 or 12-1:30 p.m. via Zoom.
+Five major topics were presented online between January 15-May 28 with subtopics in each for a total of over 40 sessions.
 Thereafter each session will be available on the WACDL website for the video replay.

 MEETING THE CLIENT, CHALLENGING BAIL, AND LEARNING THE FILE